giocos/healt-booking/README.md

 Note
 ----
-The project was deployed and tested with using Mozilla Firefox Browser.
+The project was developed and tested with using Mozilla Firefox Browser.

 Authors
 -------